Note: The Summary table

 • In contrast to that, there are many strange, second-rate forms of human existence.

-Notes to the questions:
+Briefly more to the following questions:

 I believe so.
 Otherwise, every new creation, every kind of creativity, every invention would be a combination of old components only.
 Anything really and completely new would not exist.
 There would not be anything that is completely one's own.
 Wouldn't innovation and progress be only a better, new use of something old in that case?
-Do artists just combine known things only in a new way?
+Do artists just combine familiar things only in a new way?
 Are there no real inventions?

 The Human and the Absolute